-The following are the most frequently asked questions about the member benefit insurance offered by the HSMG.
+The following are the most frequently asked questions about the member benefit insurance offered by the HSCG.
 Click any question to display the answer, or view all answers.

 About the Insurance Coverage

 The insurance is included in the membership benefits for Professional Members.
 A Basic Professional Membership in the HSCG is $520.00 per year..

 What is the coverage?

 This is a Commercial General and Product Liability policy.
 The base limits are: